 If you feel like it, you can play with the bread formula here in my bread calculator.

 I love sourdough bread.
 Fermented bread with lots of whole grains and taste, but then you meet a bread like this.
 A fantastic bread.
 No less.

 A wonderfully browned soft crust.
 The most fluffy crumb I’ve ever seen.
 It’s just pure genius with some delicious butter on top.
 When it finally gets a bit dry, it’s also awesome in the toaster.

-It seems this bread is the perfect match for a french toast or a grilled cheese.
+It seems this bread is the perfect match for french toast or grilled cheese.